shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 ```

-Note: Inside the Car class, we don't refer the Person class as it is unidirectional assocaition.
-If you want to make it bidirectional association, just add the folloing code in including get/set methods in the Car.java class.
+Note: Inside the Car class, we don't refer the Person class as it is unidirectional association.
+If you want to make it bidirectional association, just add the following code in including get/set methods in the Car.java class.

 ```js
 @ManyToMany(mappedBy = "cars")s